ShZil/network-utilities/Scanner/README.md

 [15:46] Create `class Register(dict)`:
 I asked ChatGPT to generate a class, that extends `dict`, and implements the Singleton pattern.
 It did.
 (See `__new__`) I asked ChatGPT to override `__setitem__`, to ensure the `key` (str) and `value` (callable) are of a certain type.
 It did.
+I asked ChatGPT to override `__getitem__`, and catch any KeyError(s) that arise.
+It did.
+I added a WinAPI box to show the error (UPON CLICKING on the button, aka calling the method).